-Check out how your local business can be eligible to obtain up to $26,000 per employee for wages that were paid during the pandemic.
-We can make the most of your California Employee Retention Tax Incentive with a brief application process that will take only 15 minutes of your time.
+See how your business might be eligible to get up to $26,000 per employee for wages that were paid during the pandemic.
+We can maximize your California Employee Retention Tax Incentive with a brief application process that will take only 15 minutes of your time.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-As a part of the American Rescue Plan Act, the ERC program works to provide aid to small businesses and as opposed to the paycheck protection program (PPP) loan, you are not required to pay back the ERC credit amount.
+As a part of the American Rescue Plan Act, the ERC program works to offer aid to small businesses and in contrast to the paycheck protection program (PPP) loan, you are not required to pay off the ERC credit amount.

 Please note: to qualify for the credit, you must have had an average of 500 or fewer full-time employees in 2019, 2020, or the first quarter of 2021.